The application window for the 2024 Confab has closed. Be the first to find out about 2025 by filling out the form below.

 What do I get?

-- …four full days of practical, targeted, applicable training that will help you grow as a leader and help your church grow in the area of assimilation.
+- …six full days (three gatherings, two days each, over five months) of practical, targeted, applicable training that will help you grow as a leader and help your church grow in the area of assimilation.

 - …a new community of friends and kindred spirits from the world of connections ministry.
 The intentionally small gathering will lend itself to relationships that last long after our final meeting.